fluree/docs.flur.ee/content/db_intro.md

 Now, select FlureeQL in the sidebar to go to the [FlureeQL interface](https://flureedb.flur.ee/flureeql).
 Make sure that the "Query" option is selected in the header.
 Now you are ready to start querying the database!

-## Basic Movie Database Queries

-### Selecting All Actors, Movies, Genres
+### Selecting All Actors, Movies, Credits

 A Fluree schema consists of streams and attributes.
 Streams are similar to a relational database's tables.
 Streams organize changes about a type of entity, i.e. customers, invoices, employees.
 So if you have a new entity type, you'd create a new stream to hold it.
 You can learn more about streams in the [Streams](#streams) section.

 The movie database that we forked contains eight streams: actor, credit, keyword, genre, language, country, productionCompany, and movie.

+Fluree allows you to specify queries using our FlureeQL JSON syntax or with GraphQL.
+The FlureeQL format is designed to easily enable code to compose queries, as the query is simply a data structure.

+For each query, the user's permissions (determined according to _auth record through which they are authenticated - more on that in the [Fluree Permissions](#fluree-permissions) section) create a special filtered database that only contains what the user can see.
+You can safely issue any query, never having to worry about accidentally exposing permissioned data.

 We can select all attributes (*) for all actors in the database with the following query:

 ```
 {